Are You Entitled to a Robocall Settlement?

 How to File a Robocall Lawsuit?

 We’ll take you through some crucial steps required for filing a lawsuit against a company that has bothered you with (an) illegal robocall(s).
-For starters, it’s important to understand your consumer rights and differentiate between legal and illegal robocalls.
+For starters, it’s important to understand your consumer rights and differentiate between illegal robocalls.

 Was the Robocall You Received Illegal?